-Jacob told us he had reserved a tiny but cosy cabin for us in the bow.
-One cannot say no to such a request and we gladly agree to document the trip for the readers of Whisky Quarterly.
-So here's a peek into the diary we wrote during a six-day sailing trip that offered us a dream come true, with a dram on the side!
+The "bow" on such a shiny package may be this: Jacob reserved a tiny-but-cozy cabin for us in the bow.
+We are to document this trip with a story and accompanying photography, something to which we gladly agree.
+Take a a peek into the diary we wrote during a six-day sailing trip that offered us a dream come true, with a dram on the side!